 The Commonwealth's fiscal year 2013 budget included a base state appropriation amount for the University equal to the base state appropriation received in fiscal year 2012.
-In addition to the base state appropriation, the budget also provided \$25.6 million to cover the fiscal year 2013 cost of the collective bargaining increases for the University's union employees and \$6.6 million of line item funding specific to the University.
-With state support consistent with the fiscal year 2012 level despite the fact that enrollments have increased at the University by 15% over the prior five years, the University's Board of Trustees approved a 4.9% tuition and fee increase for undergraduate students for the 2012-2013 academic year.
+In addition to the base state appropriation, the budget also provided \$25.7 million to cover the fiscal year 2013 cost of the collective bargaining increases for the University's union employees and \$6.6 million of line item funding specific to the University.
+With state support consistent with the fiscal year 2012 level despite the fact that enrollments had increased at the University by 15% over the prior five years, the University's Board of Trustees approved a 4.9% tuition and fee increase for undergraduate students for the 2012-2013 academic year.
 In January of 2013, the Governor imposed mid-year budget reductions pursuant to his 9C Authority to bring the Commonwealth budget into balance.
 As part of the reductions, the University received a 1% reduction equaling \$4.2 million.
 By working with the Legislature, the University was able to utilize revenues to meet the reduction with no impact on the fringe support provided by the Commonwealth.
 Each campus and the central office absorbed the reduction into operations for fiscal year 2013.

 The fiscal year 2014 budget approved in July 2013 included a new funding model pursuant to which the Commonwealth's appropriations are set at an amount expected to cover approximately 50% of the cost to educate Massachusetts undergraduate students at the University (the "50/50 Initiative").
-The 50/50 Initiative requires an increase in the Commonwealth's base state appropriation of \$39.1 million in each of fiscal year 2014 and 2015.
-This investment, along with additional fringe support of \$10.8 million would provide the University with \$100 million in additional appropriations over fiscal years 2014 and 2015.
+The 50/50 Initiative required an increase in the Commonwealth's base state appropriation of \$39.1 million in each of fiscal year 2014 and 2015.
+This investment, along with additional fringe support of \$10.8 million provided the University with \$100 million in additional appropriations over fiscal years 2014 and 2015.
 The Governor and the Legislature embraced the 50/50 Initiative for the fiscal year 2014 budget, and provided the increased funding which allowed the University to freeze undergraduate tuition and mandatory fees for Massachusetts residents for the 2013-2014 academic year.
-The 50/50 Initiative has had an immediate and meaningful impact on thousands of Massachusetts residents who have not had an increase in their undergraduate tuition and mandatory curriculum fees in the 2013-2014 academic year.
+The 50/50 Initiative had an immediate and meaningful impact on thousands of Massachusetts residents as their undergraduate tuition and mandatory curriculum fees did not increase in the 2013-2014 academic year.
 It is expected to provide such undergraduate students with long-term relief by allowing them to graduate and enter the workforce with less student debt.
-The total base state appropriation for fiscal year 2014 is \$478.7 million.
-The Governor's proposed budget provides a 7.7% increase in the University's base operating budget to \$515.8 million for fiscal year 2015, which substantially funds the University's 50/50 Initiative budget request of \$518.8 million.
-The House and Senate will now consider the request in formulating their budgets in the Spring, with a budget conference committee expected in June.
-There can be no assurance that the Commonwealth will support the University's budget request for fiscal 2015.
+The total base state appropriation for fiscal year 2014 was \$478.9 million.

-With the approval of the Commonwealth's fiscal year 2014 budget and the corresponding increase in appropriations for the University, the University began to implement President Caret's 50/50 Initiative.
-At its June 19, 2013 Board Meeting, the University's Trustees approved the freezing of tuition and mandatory curriculum fees for in-state undergraduate students for the 2013-2014 academic year.
+The fiscal year 2015 budget approved in July 2014 supported the second year of the 50/50 Initiative by increasing the University's base appropriation to \$519.0 million.
+With the approval of the Commonwealth's fiscal year 2015 budget and the corresponding increase in appropriations for the University, the University continued the implementation of the 50/50 Initiative.
+At its June 18, 2014 Board Meeting, the University's Trustees approved the freezing of tuition and mandatory curriculum fees for in-state undergraduate students for the 2014-2015 academic year.